 1. Purchasing inventory

-Many businesses — 31 percent — put Square Capital toward purchasing inventory.
+Many businesses — 31 percent — put Square Loans toward purchasing inventory.
 Among retailers, this number was even higher, with over 60 percent using their funds this way.
 Using funds to purchase inventory is a good way to manage seasonal dips, replenish stock, or try out new products.

 2. Purchasing equipment